Yomitan

 Yomitan (読谷村, Yomitan-son) is a village located in Nakagami District, Okinawa Prefecture, Japan.

 Geography

 Yomitan is located on the western coast of the central part of Okinawa Island.
 The village is bound to the north by Onna, to the east by Okinawa City, to the south by Kadena, and to the west by the East China Sea.

 31.5% of the land area is zoned for agriculture, 35.7% is zoned as forest, 12.3% is zoned for housing, and the remaining 20.6% is zoned for other uses.

+Administrative divisions

+The village includes twenty-three wards.